 “There is a great deal of poetry written and published today that turns its back (sometimes with apparent disdain) upon the reader.”

 Who is poetry for?
 What is its purpose?
 If you like fist fights and barroom brawls, go ahead and ask poets and professors these questions.
-You’ll see two sides emerge: One will agree with “the noted American poet” who said … Continue reading
+You’ll see two sides emerge: One will agree with “the noted American poet” who said “it is the responsibility of readers to educate themselves … Read More

 “A writer’s goal is to light up the sky.”